 We all need health insurance with great coverage, but we also want to save money.
 The challenge is to get both.
 With a health savings account, you can minimize your expenses while still ensuring your financial security.
 Health savings accounts, or HSAs, are typically used in conjunction with a high deductible health plan.

-To learn more about the advantages of an HSA account, contact an independent agent in the Trusted Choice® network.
+To learn more about the advantages of an HSA account, contact an independent agent in our network.
 Your agent can compare health savings account policies, options and quotes from several companies and help you choose the best plan for you.

 HSA Account Statistics